 - Recommended meal weight: 5.7 oz

 If you have a gluten sensitivity, swap the Top Ramen for Millet and Brown Rice Ramen from Lotus Foods.

-Cashews are not critical, but they improve flavor and texture.
-They can be substituted for raisins or crushed peanuts.
+Crushed peanuts can be substituted for cashews or raisins.
 Or, use more than one.

 Since we first developed this recipe, the sauce has become more involved, now with eight ingredients.
 The effort is more easily justified by making a large batch, like for a group, a long solo hike, or mixed field/home use.
 If you need to simplify it (at the expense of flavor), the most critical ingredients are: